wultra/ssl-pinning-ios/README.md

 ### Why dependency on PowerAuth2?

 The library requires several cryptographic primitives, which are typically not available in iOS (like ECDSA).
-The `PowerAuth2` already provides this functions, and most of our clients are already using PowerAuth2 framework in their applications.
+The `PowerAuth2` already provides these functions, and most of our clients are already using the PowerAuth2 framework in their applications.
 So, for our purposes, it makes sense to glue both libraries together.

 But not everything is lost.
-The core of the library is using `CryptoProvider` protocol and therefore is implementation independent.
+The core of the library uses the `CryptoProvider` protocol and therefore is implementation independent.
 We'll provide the standalone version of the pinning library later.

 ---

 ## License

 All sources are licensed using Apache 2.0 license.
-You can use them with no restriction.
+You can use them with no restrictions.
 If you are using this library, please let us know.
 We will be happy to share and promote your project.

 ## Contact